cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

 ## Next up

-You've now been introduced to developing both custom IBC applications and middleware (and how to integrate these modules in the chain).
+You have now been introduced to developing both custom IBC applications and middleware (and how to integrate these modules in the chain).
 This opens up a whole range of possibilities for building multichain applications leveraging IBC.

 An excellent opportunity to put these newly acquired skills into practice is by following the checkers extension tutorial (soon to be published).